 All people have a tendency toward one sin or another.
 Some people have a tendency to be attracted to homosexuality.
 Some people are attracted to and tempted by the idea of adultery.
-Others are attracted to drinking and drugs, some are drawn to the occult, some are fascinated by the idea of stealing.
+Others are attracted to excessive drinking and doing drugs, some are drawn to the occult, some are fascinated by the idea of stealing.
 Others are given to envy and coveting what others have.
 Some are drawn to the excessive gathering of money and possessions.
 Still others are attracted to anger and violence.
 Sexual immorality (whether heterosexual or homosexual), sorcery, drunkenness, and theft are all declared sinful in the Bible (Galatians 5:19–21; Exodus 20:1–17).
-Using the same logic that was just applied to same-sex attraction, attraction to these sins is also sinful.
+Using the same logic that was just applied to same-sex attraction, attraction to these sins—a desire to engage in them—is also sinful.
 It is wrong to be attracted to something that God hates.

 Sin does come naturally to us—that much is true.
 But there is no reason to think that just because something comes naturally, we should approve it.
 If that were the case, if we followed that thinking to its logical conclusion, we would all live like animals with no principles, no morals, no pursuit of education or higher thought.
 We would be "like irrational animals, creatures of instinct, born to be caught and destroyed" (2 Peter 2:12).
 But this is not what God desires for those made in His image (Genesis 1:27).